DiamondLightSource/atip/README.rst

 In order for atip to function correctly atip, AT and pytac must all be installed into the same source directory; however, AT and pytac can be located anywhere if the file paths to them are edited in ``__init__.py``.

+Any function, in atip, that takes a ``handle`` argument does so only to conform with the ``DataSource`` syntax in pytac.
+Inside atip it is entirely arbitrary and can be ignored as it is not used.

 The load function in ``load_sim.py`` takes arguments of ``lattice``, an instance of a standard pytac lattice, and ``LATTICE_FILE``, the file path to a ``.mat``